-Displays at the Gallery explore different aspects of the story of Scotland and her people, told through a wealth of imagery including portraits of famous historical figures such as Mary Sommeville, Sir Walter Scott and Robert Burns, through to more recent pioneers in science, sport and the arts including Emeli Sandé, Billy Connolly and Tilda Swinton.
+Displays at the Gallery explore different aspects of the story of Scotland and her people, told through a wealth of imagery including portraits of famous historical figures such as Bonnie Prince Charlie, Mary Sommeville, Sir Walter Scott and Robert Burns, through to more recent pioneers in science, sport and the arts including Emeli Sandé, Billy Connolly and Tilda Swinton.

 Calton Hill is also the headquarters of the Scottish Government, which is based at St Andrew’s House.
 The Scottish Parliament Building and other prominent buildings such as Holyrood Palace lie near the foot of the hill.
 Calton Hill is also the location of other Edinburgh monuments and buildings: the National Monument, the Nelson Monument, the old Royal High School, the Robert Burns Monument, the Political Martyrs’ Monument and the City Observatory.

 Princes Street Gardens are two adjacent public parks in the centre of Edinburgh.
 If you need to take a break from visiting Edinburgh Castle you will find the gardens at the foot of the castle.
 The Gardens were created in the 1820s following the long draining of the Nor Loch and building of the New Town, beginning in the 1760s.